-- Has the child/youth experienced any trauma? - How is the child/youth adjusting to the trauma?
+- Has the child/youth experienced any trauma? - How is the child/youth adjusting to the trauma? - How has trauma impacted the child/youth?

 - No evidence of any needs; no need for action.
-No evidence that the child/youth has experienced a traumatic life event, OR child/youth has adjusted well to traumatic/adverse experiences. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - The child/youth has experienced a traumatic event and there are some changes in their behavior that are managed or supported by caregivers.
+No evidence that the child/youth has experienced a traumatic life event, OR child/youth is not showing signs that the traumatic/adverse experience has impacted functioning. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+The child/youth has experienced a traumatic event and there are some changes in their behavior that are managed or supported by caregivers.
 These symptoms are expected to ease with the passage of time and therefore no current intervention is warranted.
-Child/youth may be in the process of recovering from a more extreme reaction to a traumatic experience, which may require a need to watch these symptoms or engage in preventive action. - Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Clear evidence of adjustment problems associated with traumatic life event(s).
+Child/youth may be in the process of recovering from a more extreme reaction to a traumatic experience, which may require a need to watch these symptoms or engage in preventive action.

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

+Clear evidence of adjustment problems associated with traumatic life event(s).
 Symptoms can vary widely and may include sleeping or eating disturbances, regressive behavior, behavior problems or problems with attachment or relationships.
-Adjustment is interfering with child/youth's functioning in at least one life domain. - Need is dangerous or disabling; requires immediate and/or intensive action.
+Adjustment is interfering with child/youth's functioning in at least one life domain.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Clear evidence of debilitating level of trauma symptoms that makes it virtually impossible for the child/youth to function in any life domain including symptoms such as flashbacks, nightmares, significant anxiety, intrusive thoughts, and/or re-experiencing trauma (consistent with PTSD).

 Supplemental Information: To rate this item a '1', '2' or '3' a traumatic event needs to have occurred and should be identified in the Trauma Module, Traumatic/Adverse Childhood Experiences section.
-A rating of '0' would describe a person who has not experienced any trauma or whose exposure to traumatic/adverse experiences did not impact functioning.

-\A rating of '1,' '2,' or '3' on this item triggers the completion of the [D] Trauma Module.
+A rating of '1,' '2,' or '3' on this item triggers the completion of the [D] Trauma Module.